Education and Training

 - Social ecological approaches to increasing physical activity

-Maddock previously served as professor and the director of the University of Hawaii Public Health Program.
+Dr. Jay Maddock served as Dean of the School of Public Health for 4 years.
+Maddock previously served as the director and chair of the University of Hawaii Public Health Program.
 He is internationally recognized for his research in social ecological approaches to increasing physical activity.
-He served as principal investigator on over $18 million in extramural funding and is an author of over 100 scientific articles.
+He has served as principal investigator on over $18 million in extramural funding.
+He is an author of over 100 scientific articles which have been cited almost 4,000 times.

-He received his undergraduate degree in psychology and sociology, magna cum laude, from Syracuse University and both his master’s degree and doctorate in experimental psychology from the University of Rhode Island.
+Maddock received his undergraduate degree in psychology and sociology, magna cum laude, from Syracuse University and his Master’s and Doctorate degrees in experimental psychology from the University of Rhode Island.